alpo22/react-notes/patterns/State reducer.md

 ﻿# State reducer

-> Make the component more flexible by giving the consumer the option to provide state control logic.
+> Make the component more flexible by allowing the consumer to provide the state control logic (an "inversion of control").

 Allow the consumer to provide the `reducer` so they can control the component's state as they want.
 Additionally export the reducer and constants (types) so the consumer can override whichever actions they want.